mihaimihaila/frenzygames/docs/forgot-password.md

+# Forgot Password

-Purchases are performed using **Microsoft Account**.
-If you are asked to log in, use your **Microsoft Account** password, the same password you use for Windows or for checking your email on **outlook.com**.
+Purchases are performed using your **Microsoft account**.
+If you are asked to log in, use your Microsoft account password, the same password you use for Windows or for checking your email on outlook.com.

-## If you can't remember your pasword or it's not working
+## How to reset your Microsoft account password

-You can reset your Microsoft account password by following these steps:
+You can reset your Microsoft account password by following these steps.

-1. Go to the [Recover your account](https://go.microsoft.com/fwlink/p/?LinkId=242000) page.
-1. Enter the email address, phone number, or Skype ID you used when you made your Microsoft Account.
-This could be any email address, or an email ending in a Microsoft domain like **hotmail.com** or **outlook.com**.
+1. Sign into your Microsoft account dashboard dashboard using your email address, phone number, or Skype ID and your existing password.

+1. Select **Security** from the navigation across the top of the Account home page.

+1. On the Security basics page, select **Change my password**.

-1. If you have security info on your account, we'll send a one-time code to the alternate phone number or email address you gave us.
-After you enter that code on the next screen, you'll be able to make a new password.
+1. If you have security info on your account, you'll see the Verify your identity form with a partial view of the phone number or email address you chose for account verification.
+Select the one where you want to receive your code and enter the requested verification information.
+When you're done, select Send code.

-1. Enter your new password, then select **Next**.
+1. Enter the code you received and select **Verify**.

+1. On the Change your password page, enter your existing password and then add your new password.
+When you're finished, select **Save**.

+If you don’t have the necessary security information and can’t receive a verification code, you may need to use a different verification option, see [Recover your Microsoft Account](https://support.microsoft.com/help/17875).

-For further information about forgotten passwords, see [How to reset your Microsoft account password](https://support.microsoft.com/en-us/help/4026971).
+If you've forgotten your username and can't sign into the Microsoft account dashboard, see [How to find your Microsoft account](https://support.microsoft.com/help/13811).